HiDiYANG/ActiveContour/README.txt

 Date:     13/03/2012
 ================================================================================

-Active Contour Library consists of C/C++ codes developed for the implementation of two advanced active contour algorithms, such as
+Active Contour Library consists of C/C++ codes developed implementation and demonstration of two advanced active contour algorithms:
 1. Snake with Gradient Vector Flow (GVF snake)[1]
-2. Distance Regularized Level Set Evolution (DRLSE)[2]
+2. Distance Regularised Level Set Evolution (DRLSE)[2]

-as well as a separate executable for demonstration purposes.

-This document explains the contents of this directory, location of manuals and provides installation instructions.
+This document explains the contents of this directory and provides installation instructions as well as user and developer manuals.

 DIRECTORY CONTENTS